linode/manager/docs/development-guide/09-mocking-data.md

 <br>

 > [!IMPORTANT]
 > In CRUD mode, only data types that have RESTFUL handlers will be mocked.
 Since this is part of the MSW V2 tooling, only **some** content types are currently supported and return CRUD mock data.
-Endpoint that are not intercepted will return alpha/beta/production data depending on your chosen environment.<br><br>Please follow existing examples to add handlers and seeders and ensure to use `mswDB` utils to keep your stateful data synced with the `indexedDB` storage.
+Endpoints that are not intercepted will return alpha/beta/production data depending on your chosen environment.<br><br>Please follow existing examples to add handlers and seeders and ensure to use `mswDB` utils to keep your stateful data synced with the `indexedDB` storage.

 ## Mocking feature flags